List of Gemma Doyle Trilogy characters: Life

-Felicity has attended Spence Academy ever since her mother ran off to Paris.
-At Spence, girls learn few subjects that will be useful to them, as fine ladies who needn't work for a living.
+Felicity has attended Spence Academy since her mother ran off to Paris.
+At Spence, girls learn a few subjects as ladies who needn't work for a living.
 Amongst other things, students study singing and ballroom dancing.
-Felicity, although quite intelligent and a perfectionist, is not especially good at either subject.
-She has proved proficient in French, however; Felicity's French is "absolutely flawless".
-She also is a fairly talented painter, once painting a castle from the Realms into the "pastoral scenes befitting a paradise" that are to be used as decoration at a ball.
+Felicity is not especially good at either subject but has proficiency in French and painting.

 She is fiercely loyal, though it is a rather contradictory statement as in the first book, she abandons Pippa in a heartbeat to keep Gemma from telling of her relationship with Ithal after Gemma caught them both in the boathouse.
 In other manners, however, Fee is intensely endearing.
 Most of the comic relief in the novels comes from her, especially her witty and sarcastic comments, as in The Sweet Far Thing when she addresses Simon Middleton with: "Jaunty hat Simon, did you get it at a bandstand?"
 She also leads the other girls as sheep, pressing Ms. Moore for answers in the first novel, fighting the poppy warriors when even Gemma wants to give up and making up her own "Order" by forcing the girls to sneak out into a cave for their secret club.

 Some people, however, see Fee as too harsh and demanding, when her dominant and usually bubbly personality takes a turn for the morose.
 However, her commanding attitude foreshadowed her past from the start, especially when she said, "No. No admirals," when asked about what kinds of men she would "have."
 Her promiscuous and sometimes bullying attitude is an obvious cry for attention from the two parents who ignore her.
 Instead, she has to turn to Gemma to find friendship and strength once again.
 One of the more interesting and engaging characters, she has depth and emotion that neither Ann nor Pippa ever have.